Darren Aronofsky's unrealized projects: Machine Man

 On October 26, 2010, Aronofsky reported that he would direct Max Barry’s novel Machine Man from a Mark Heyman script with Barry producing, for Mandalay Pictures.

 Hobgoblin

 On March 16, 2011, one day before announcing his departure from The Wolverine film, Aronofsky reported via Deadline Hollywood that he would direct the pilot of a planned TV series entitled Hobgoblin for HBO.
 The series would have focused on the adventures of a group of magicians and con artists who use their powers of deception to defeat Adolf Hitler during World War II.
 Pulitzer Prize-winning author Michael Chabon and Chabon's wife Ayelet Waldman were attached to work on the project.
-However, Screen Crush reported on June 18, 2013 that Aronofsky was pulled out from the project.
+However, ScreenCrush reported on June 18, 2013 that Aronofsky was pulled out from the project.

 Human Nature

-In May 2011, it was announced that Aronofsky was in talks to direct Joe Welsh’s sci-fi script “Human Nature,” with George Clooney in talks to star and Akiva Goldsman producing the film for Warner Bros.
+In May 2011, it was announced that Aronofsky was in talks to direct Jeff Welch’s sci-fi script Human Nature, with George Clooney in talks to star and Akiva Goldsman producing the film for Warner Bros.
 Pictures.